-The FY23 EBIT Hurdle is calculated based on growth on FY22 Statutory EBIT adjusted to remove the 53rd week of trading in FY22 to ensure comparability between periods.
-Once the FY23 EBIT Hurdle performance has been determined and the resulting vesting percentage determined for Tranche 1, this vesting percentage will also be applied to Tranche 2 and 3 assuming continued employment at the vesting date for each of those tranches.
+The FY23 EBIT Hurdle was calculated based on growth on FY22 Statutory EBIT adjusted to remove the 53rd week of trading in FY22 to ensure comparability between periods.
 The actual EBIT for the financial year ended 2 July 2023 was \$105.7m, representing growth of 31.5% on FY22 (on a 52 week basis).
-As a result, subsequent to the end of the financial year the Board have determined that 100% of the LTI Award granted under Tranche 1 has vested, with an equivalent vesting percentage to be applied to the two subsequent tranches and those LTI Awards also vesting should each executive remain employed at the subsequent vesting dates.
+As a result, subsequent to the end of the 2023 financial year the Board determined that 100% of the LTI Award granted under Tranche 1 had vested, with an equivalent vesting percentage to be applied to the subsequent tranches and those LTI Awards also vesting should each executive remain employed at the subsequent vesting dates.
+As a result, 17,919 Tranche 1 rights vested and were converted to shares for the relevant executives during FY24, with cash LTI payments made totalling \$250,882.